hzburki/component-lib-v2/README.md

 This repository contains the Numu Component Library V2.
 It is a collection of reusable components that can be used to build web applications.
 The components are divided into two parts;

-1. **Core Components**: These are components core to the product for example campaign form or campaign card, etc. They are bigger and more complex components which maintain their own states and side effects.
+1. **Components**: These are components core to the product for example campaign form or campaign card, etc. They are bigger and more complex components which maintain their own states and side effects.

-2. **UI Components**: These are atomic UI components which are essentially the building blocks of the product.
+2. **Library**: These are atomic UI components which are essentially the building blocks of the product.
 For example, button, input, etc.

 The repository is built with ReactJS and bundled with Vite.
 It is written in TypeScript and uses TailwindCSS (mostly) for styling.